 Con Poor multi-window mode support

-While multiple windows are supported, many operations will activate in the primary window (search, debug, goto-line... etc).
+While multiple windows are supported, many operations will activate in the primary window (debug, goto-line... etc).

 Con Qt Focused

 Qt Creator is focused on being an IDE for Qt, as a general purpose IDE it performs quite well, but there are areas which are lacking such as project file support (support for generic/CMake projects lags behind Qt projects).

 Totally outdated, still doesn't support C++11 features such as auto statements when using "Find Usage", etc.